Language Model (LLM) User Manual

-1. Core Capabilities of the Model
+1. Model Core Capabilities

 1.1 Basic Functions